Universal Time-Entanglement Trade-off in Open Quantum Systems: Many-Body Random Lindbladians

 In \cref{fig:2}, we show results obtained by numerically implementing this procedure for system sizes $N$ ranging from $4$ to $10$.
 We plot the dissipative gap (c.f.~\cref{eqn:diss_gap}) for each constructed random Lindbladian, as a function of their steady state entanglement $\Erel$.
 We stress that each realization here involves both randomly constructing a pure entangled steady state, and a dissipative dynamics that will stabilize this state.
 The dissipative gap $\Delta$ characterizes the slowest relaxation process in our system, and hence we might expect that $\Delta \sim \Gmax$, where $\Gmax$ is the rate appearing in our general bound \cref{eqn:the_bound}.
 We see that there is a striking linear scaling of the average dissipative gap with $\Erel$, $\Delta \propto 1 - \Erel$.
 This is exactly the dependence predicted by our general bound for $\Gmax$.
 While the prefactor of the scaling does not match the system-size dependence predicted by our bound, we see that the general trade-off between entanglement and relaxation times in this class of unstructured many-body Lindbladians is quantitatively in agreement with \cref{eqn:the_bound}.

 Further, these results are not contingent on our use of the complex Ginibre ensemble to construct our random dissipators.
 As shown in \cref{app:2}, constructions based on other, physically motivated random ensembles also show analogous scaling.

-Turning to the prefactor of the average dissipative gap scaling with $1-\Erel$, our bound suggests that it should grow with system size as $N^2$, whereas in \cref{fig:2}(b), it appears to be independent of $N$.
-Further, we see that the fluctuations in dissipative gap about its average decrease significantly even for modest increases in $N$.
-The prefactor discrepancy in the dissipative gap scaling can be understood if we compare this rate to the bound in \cref{eqn:HaarBound}, which now constrains the instantaneous relaxation (i.e. rate of change of the fidelity with the steady state) of an arbitrary Haar-random state.
-While this has the same dependence on scaled entanglement, the prefactor is dramatically slower.
-We can make an even closer connection by using properties of our random ensemble of Lindbladians.
-First, define the deviation from maximal entanglement